Sustainable Design and Operation

 For individual labs with higher than average heat loads then decoupling thermal and airflow control requirements will often increase flexibility and efficiency for the future.

-Before considering control strategies, we must first dive into the fundamentals and understand the types of devices that are available for control and monitoring.
+Before considering control strategies, we must first understand the fundamentals and know the types of devices that are available for control and monitoring.

-Fume cupboards.
-Maintaining the desired face velocity at the fume cupboard particularly on a laboratory manifold exhaust system can be challenging.
+Fume cupboard exhaust airflow – maintaining the desired face velocity m/s at the fume cupboard particularly on a laboratory manifold variable air volume exhaust system can be challenging.
 The consequences of incorrect face velocity can lead to unsafe conditions with loss of containment when face velocity is too low and energy waste when face velocity is too high.
 Learn more